-Melanie will follow a long line of local students in spending nine months at the University of Idaho in the USA.
+Siobhan, 21, of Fairway Close, Onchan, will follow a long line of local students in spending 9 months among the 12,000 students at the University of Idaho in the USA from this summer.

 The scholarship is named after the late Miss Ella Olesen, a former registrar of the university who died in 1985.
 Her Manx ancestry - her mother Margaret Teare was born in Ballaugh and emigrated to America in 1890 - led her to gift the scholarship in 1971.
 It is awarded annually to a female degree student who has been supported through her studies by the Department of Education and Children.

 Forming the interview panel for this year's scholarship were Tim Crookall MHK, Minister for Education and Children, and John Gill, Head of Legal and Administrative Services.
 They short-listed and interviewed 6 applicants before selecting Siobhan.
 Candidates also chatted by Skype with 2010 scholar Katie Taylor, who has returned to Idaho to study for a PhD.

 Siobhan is working towards an MA in history at Edinburgh University and graduates this summer.

 A former team Isle of Man swimmer and qualified lifeguard, she captains her university's water polo second team and works with teammates to coach primary school children in the sport.
 She is looking forward to all the sporting opportunities Idaho Vandals will offer.

 Siobhan has volunteered for Hospice in the Island and, in Edinburgh, is taking part in a global partnership project in which she and 6 friends are raising £10,000 towards improvements to a primary school they will carry out next summer.
 She'll have the chance to do similar charity work in America.